Startseite - Home

 Verlagsinformation :: Publisher's information

-The 19th century run of The Sunday Times remains fairly inaccessible outside of this collection and its content relatively unknown.
-For the first time, The Sunday Times Historical Archive, 1822-2006 brings this wealth of rich, social and cultural historical content to researchers' fingertips.
+The nineteenth-century run of the Sunday Times remains fairly inaccessible outside of this collection, and ist content had been relatively unknown.
+For the first time, the Sunday Times Historical Archive 1822-2021 brings this wealth of rich, historical social and cultural content to researchers' fingertips.

-The 20th century run of this newspaper is powerful in its hard-hitting and investigative journalism, with in-depth information and widely researched, long-term news stories.
+The twentieth-century run of this newspaper is powerful in ist hard-hitting and investigative journalism, with in-depth information and widely researched, long-term news stories.
+It is an important resource for all humanities and social sciences courses, especially in history, media studies/journalism, literature, cultural studies, politics, and performing arts.

-The Sunday Times Historical Archive, 1822-2006 brings these two centuries of news together in one resource, providing the complete run of the newspaper up to 2006, including all of its supplements, in one cross-searchable and browseable platform.
+The Sunday Times Historical Archive 1822-2021 brings two centuries of news together in one resource, providing the complete run of the newspaper and ist supplements, in one cross-searchable and browseable platform.

-Part of Gale NewsVault, The Sunday Times Historical Archive, 1822-2006 is the perfect complement to Cengage Learning's other newspaper collections, including The Times Digital Archive, 1785-2006, The Listener Historical Archive, The Times Literary Supplement Historical Archive, 19th Century British Library Newspapers, and many more.
-The ability to cross-search these well-known titles alongisde The Sunday Times provides an unmatched discovery experience for the user.
+It perfectly complements Gale's other newspaper collections, including The Times Digital Archive, The Listener Historical Archive, the Times Literary Supplement Historical Archive, British Library Newspapers, and many more.
+The ability to cross-search these well-known titles alongside the Sunday Times provides an unmatched discovery experience for the user.

-The Sunday Times is famous for many of its stories, including:
+The Sunday Times is famous for many of its stories, including Kim Philby's outing as a Soviet spy, the thalidomide investigation, and the publishing of Adolph Hitler's diaries.

 Initially prescribed to pregnant women to treat morning sickness, thalidomide was withdrawn from the market in 1961, following reports that it was linked to a number of birth defects.
-The Sunday Times spent a decade campaigning for compensation for the victims, providing case studies and evidence of the tragic side-effects of the drug.
-The tireless efforts of the paper paid off in 1968, when The Distillers Company agreed to a multi-million pound payout for the victims.
+The Sunday Times spent a decade campaigning for compensation for the victims, providing case studies and evidence of the tragic side effects of the drug.
+The tireless efforts of the paper paid off in 1968, when the Distillers Company, responsible for manufacturing thalidomide in the United Kingdom, agreed to a multi-million-pound payout for the victims.

-The Sunday Times was caught up in one of the greatest frauds of the 20th century, when it signed a deal in 1983 with the German magazine Stern to serialise the newly discovered "Hitler Diaries", which had been acquired by Stern.
+Hitler Diaries: The Sunday Times was caught up in one of the greatest frauds of the twentieth century when it signed a deal in 1983 with the German magazine Stern to publish a newly discovered collection of personal documents purportedly written by Adolph Hitler termed the "Hitler Diaries," which had been acquired by Stern.
 Although initially authenticated by the historian Hugh Trevor-Roper, the diaries were quickly discovered to be crude forgeries.
-The Sunday Times defended the authenticity of the diaries for two weeks, before eventually conceding that it had been duped.
-Circulation, however, soared.
+The Sunday Times defended the authenticity of the diaries for two weeks before eventually conceding that it had been duped.

 top top